turtle96/upAndDownVote/README.md

 # Up And Down Vote

 Simple system to submit, upvote and downvote topics.
+App is live [here](https://up-and-down-vote.herokuapp.com/).

 ## Functionalities
 - Maintains a list of top 20 topics and their upvotes/downvotes (sorted by upvotes, descending).